-To make a truly fantastic resume it is best to avoid the use of a resume objective.
-Recruiters and company hiring managers tend not to like them because they focus on the needs of the job seeker instead of the needs of the company.
+To make a truly fantastic resume, it is best to avoid the use of a resume objective.
+The objective is the name of the position you are applying for.
+Recruiters and company hiring managers tend not to like them because they focus on the needs of the job seeker instead of the company’s needs.
 Remember, it’s all about them—at least at this stage of the job search.

 A resume objective tells potential companies what type of office environment you want to work in and what professional goals you hold for yourself.
 Even though what you state in your objective may be true, it is irrelevant to the reader.